ngozinwogwugwu/ngozinwogwugwu.github.io/index.md

 - **Boston University College of Engineering, Boston MA** September 2009 – May 2013
 - **The Recurse Center, Brooklyn NY** April 2019 – June 2019

+# Currently Working On

+- **Generative Art** Using p5.js to create algorithmic art.
+Check it out at [ngozi-nao.com](https://ngozi-nao.com/)
+- **Notebook Digitizer** Creating an ergonomic way to preserve content written on paper.
+Try it! [notebook-digitizer.com](https://www.notebook-digitizer.com/)